aallam/mcploom/README.md

 ## Why

-MCP frameworks exist for **building** servers.
-Nothing exists for **operating** them:

-1. **Zero observability** — no way to track which tools are called, how fast they run, what fails
-2. **No control layer** — production apps need routing, middleware, and centralized policies across multiple MCP servers
+MCP frameworks help you **build** servers — gomcp helps you **run** them in production.
+It provides the operational layer that MCP itself doesn't: observability, routing, middleware, and centralized policies across multiple servers.

-These packages solve both problems with minimal dependencies.

 ## Quick Start